naturalis/brassica-genes/doc/SnpEff_Documentation.md

  ##### Summary

 SnpEff is a tool used in order to annotate and predict the effects of genetic variants and explains the differences between the genome and the reference genome.
-SnpEff usually takes a VCF (Variant Call Format) file as input and generates a VCF file as output.
+SnpEff takes predicted variants, usually a VCF (Variant Call Format) file, as input and generates a VCF file as output.
 This tool does not only tell you the differences between the genome and the reference genome but also gives a lot more information about these variants because of the annotation step.
-SnpEff provides simple annotations as well as complex annotations, increasing the computational predictions when chosing te complex annotations.
-Also, these computational predictions can not be relied on without analyzing and validating by wet-lab experiments.

-SnpEff is an open source tool and cam be installed on local computers as well as servers.
-The tool is written in Java and runs on Unix/Limnux, OS.X and Windows [source].
+SnpEff is an open source tool and can be installed on local computers as well as servers.
+The tool is written in Java and runs on Unix/Limnux, OS.X and Windows [1].

  #### Download and install